What to Expect

 North Carolina Cyber Academy provides a tuition-free online education to students in grades K-12 who reside in North Carolina.
-As a public charter school within the North Carolina Department of Public Instruction, NCCA utilizes Edgenuity’s state aligned curriculum to offer an online alternative to traditional brick and mortar schools.
+As a public charter school within the North Carolina Department of Public Instruction, NCCA provides state aligned curriculum that offers an online alternative to traditional brick and mortar schools.

 North Carolina state-certified teachers partner with students and families to guide students through the curriculum.
 Teachers provide Live Learning opportunities for students each week, while students work at home to complete daily lessons.